lundegaard/react-union.org/content/docs/union-component/installation.md

 order: 1
 ---

-React-union is available as an [npm package](http://npm.im/react-union).
+React Union is available as an [npm package](http://npm.im/react-union).

 # Yarn/npm